I Say a Little Prayer: Diana King version

 In 1997, Jamaican singer Diana King released a reggae-style cover of "I Say a Little Prayer".
-It was released as the first single from their second album, Think Like a Girl (1997), and also featured prominently in the comedy My Best Friend's Wedding.
+It was produced by Andy Marvel and released by Work Group as the first single from her second album, Think Like a Girl (1997), and also featured prominently in the comedy My Best Friend's Wedding, starring Julia Roberts.
 The Love to Infinity dance remix popularized the song on radio.
 King's single reached No. 1 in Hungary, No. 6 in Australia, No. 12 in Norway and No. 17 in the UK.